escapegameibk/host/README.md

 ### MTSP

-The module called MTSP which is an acronym for *Minimum Transport Security Protocol* provides an interface for hardware from the esd team, a russian group of people which thought using a 480600 baud connection for more than 2m would be a good idea.
-It heavily uses caching and error checking as it is highly propable, that messages get lost from this protocol.
+The module called MTSP which is an acronym for **M**inimum **T**ransport **S**ecurity
+**P**rotocol provides an interface for hardware from the esd team, a russian group of people which thought using a 480600 baud connection for more than 2m would be a good idea.
+It heavily uses caching and error checking as it is highly probable, that messages get lost from this protocol.
 It can be trigger, as well as dependency, and is specified as mtsp in the module field.
 The MTSP takes two global fields: mtsp_baud and mtsp_device, which specify the baud rate and the device to connect to respectively.
-On a linuy system, the baud rate may be for example 57600, and the device may be for example "/dev/ttyUSB0".
+On a linux system, the baud rate may be for example 57600, and the device may be for example "/dev/ttyUSB0".
 By default, the baud rate is 460800 and the device is "/dev/ttyUSB0".
 These values may change over time, and should be specified inside the configuration.
+Not specifying them is discouraged.
+For further documentation on the MTSP please see the documentation repository.

 #### Dependencies

 Dependencies are cached, and therefore have very low latencies to access.
 A dependency is required to contain at least a device field, a register field, and a target field.
-If one of the above is not present, the program will either crash or error-out!
 The target specifies a 32 bit unsigned integer which is compared to the return value of the mtsp device and port.
+Any value in any length is set to be 32 bit wide in order to simplify the protocol.

 #### Triggers

-Triggeres are real time, and if something fails to trigger, the ENTIRE event is reset and may only be re-triggered from the very beginning.
-Triggeres are not checked during initialisation.
-A trigger requires a device, register and target to be specified.
+Triggeres are real-time, and if something fails to trigger, the ENTIRE event is reset and may only be re-triggered from the very beginning.
+Triggers are checked during initialisation.
+A trigger requires a device, register and target to be specified with positive integer values.
 The target is written to the device at the specified register.

 ### ECPROTO

-The ecproto or shortened "ecp" module is rosponsible for connection handling with ecproto capable devices.
+The ecproto or shortened "ecp" module is responsible for connection handling with ecproto capable devices.
 The ecproto protocol definition may be looked at at ../microcontroller/ECPROTO.md.
-The ECPROTO module is caching all requests to the hardware and never aloows direct hardware access for reading, therefore all read requests are only accessing a cache and are never triggering a real hardware request.
+The ECPROTO module is caching all requests to the hardware and never allows direct hardware access for reading, therefore all read requests are only accessing a cache and are never triggering a real hardware request.
 The ecproto allows for almost passive updates, and allows a client to only send what is needed to the master.
 The protocol also supports acively polling the desired values, though this module does not support this feature.